brianreboot/GP2040-CE/README.md

 ## Notes specific to this VLX branch.

-The button mapping on the OLED has been tweaked to match the HRAP Premium VLX and I also moved the pins around to make the board less messy.
+The button mapping on the OLED has been tweaked to match the HRAP Premium VLX, pins to meet the requriements of my board.

 ## Features